christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **5.2.2.
 Amyntas Nikator aka Amyntas, King of Galatia**

 Amyntas Nikator aka Amyntas of Galatia [^10] aka Jesus ben Fabus aka Isa Amen (Jesus was named "Amen" in Rev. iii.
-14) was one of either Ptolemy XII Auletes aka Mark Antony aka Mithridates VI Eupator or Asander aka Julius Caesar's sons (Caesarion was too young to be Amyntas, so he would have been one of Julius Caesar aka Asanders sons from a Galatian Celtic princess from the Deiotarus royal house.
-However, Amyntas carried the Isis iconography, and Cleopatra claimed descent from Isis).
+14) was one of either Ptolemy XII Auletes aka Mark Antony aka Mithridates VI Eupator or Asander aka Julius Caesar's sons or grandsons (Caesarion was too young to be Amyntas, but Amyntas carried the Isis iconography, and Cleopatra claimed descent from Isis), so likely one of Julius Caesar aka Asander's grandsons through Emperor Tiberius Julius Caesar Augustus aka Tiberius Julius Aspurgus, king of Bosphorus.

 He was also Jesus ben Fabus aka Isa Amen.
 The name Fabus may have been distorted by Josephus from Jesus ben Bagus (Bagus means god in Celtic).
 Amyntas was the son of Bogitarus.
 In Celtic and Persian "Bagus" means god.
 "Boga" in Persian also means god and in the name Adobogiona "Bog-" means god in Celtic.
 In Latin Nikator translates to Invictus.
 "Jesus ben Bagus" means "Jesus, Son of God", or  "Jesus, Son of The Lord".